Maximize Search Relevance to Attract, Engage and Retain Searchers

 So far, everything in this article seems obvious: pick the right words, write enticing ad copy, and bring them to pages that engage and encourage conversions.
 While it is easy, far too many advertisers are not implementing the fundamentals to ensure they are maximizing their opportunities.

-The search engine results page is often viewed as just a simple page of results when it is a very complex ecosystem supporting multiple members’ goals.
+The search engine results page is often viewed as just a simple page of results, when it is a very complex ecosystem supporting multiple members’ goals.
 To the searcher, their goal is to be presented as the most relevant of all sources of data on the topic so they can select an option that will answer their question.
-To the search engine, they hope that they have met the demand of the searcher and actually aggregated and presented the most relevant sources of information to answer the searcher’s question.
+To the search engine, they hope that they have met the searcher’s demand and actually aggregated and presented the most relevant sources of information to answer the searcher’s question.
 The goal of the content owner is more complex since they not only want to be seen but hope to engage the searcher somehow to purchase something on their site.

 I love these “quality score” tools since this quality scoring mechanism rewards advertisers who have relevant messages and offers by dynamically lowering the cost they pay for each click.
-This benefits the ecosystem since the ads are more relevant, searchers click more, advertisers get more engagement opportunities, and the search engine’s revenues increase.
+This benefits the ecosystem since the ads are more appropriate, searchers click more, advertisers get more engagement opportunities, and the search engine’s revenues increase.
 However, for advertisers whose ads are not relevant and hoping for that transient click, their costs increase, and they will now be incentivized to improve their messaging.

 Respect the power of search marketing to attract, engage and convert

 With the adoption of quality scores and increased competition in organic listings, advertisers must pause and take a deeper look at their search marketing programs.
-Without a doubt, search marketing has created an unmatched opportunity to effectively target potential customers when they are looking for something they sell.
+Without a doubt, search marketing has created an unmatched opportunity to effectively target potential customers when they are looking for something you sell.
 Unfortunately, while searchers have become more demanding of higher quality results, and the search engines are working ever harder to return quality results, many advertisers and their agencies have become fat and lazy and have taken the opportunities of search riches for granted and only achieved a sliver of what is possible.